Topic: Education

 Written on December 16, 2020 at 5:30 am, by

-By San Juan Island School District During the school year 2018–19, the Friday Harbor High School’s Advanced Placement environmental science class partnered with a nonprofit to build two “expedition class solar suitcases,” to study both renewable energy and social issues around the world.
-We Share Solar — a nonprofit whose mission includes providing health workers with Continue Reading
+By San Juan Island School District During the school year 2018-19, the Friday Harbor High School’s Advanced Placement environmental science class partnered with a nonprofit to build two “expedition class solar suitcases,” to study both renewable energy and social issues around the world.
+We Share Solar — a nonprofit whose mission includes providing health workers Continue Reading

 Update On School District Return To In-Person Learning